gvwilson/thirdbit/src/fiction/iffy/index.md

 he studied the hacked-off ends of the backstay cable with a hand-held smart lens that highlighted the worse of the damage in garish reds and yellows.
-Iffy wanted to tell him that the damage wasn't her fault, but she bit back her words.
+Iffy wanted to tell him that it wasn't her fault, but she bit back her words.
-There was no way she could say that without pointing the finger at Uncle Jack, and as much as she wanted him to think well of her as a mechanic, no self-respecting sailor would ever cast shade on her captain in front of a passenger.
+There was no way she could say that without pointing the finger at Uncle Jack, and as much as she wanted him to think well of her, no self-respecting sailor would ever cast shade on her captain in front of a passenger.